1. Wellsite geologist

 We evaluate the few cuttings coming out of the wellbore while cutting the core.
 When the core is at surface, we take core chips from each meter (3 feet) of the entire core to evaluate the presence of hydrocarbons and to decide if coring operations should continue or stop in order to resume regular drilling operations (usually reaching the Total Depth).
 We must handle, or supervise the handling, of the core on surface ensuring proper markings and saw cutting as per oil company standards.

 2.5.
 Casing point approach

-The role of the geologist for this operation will be pretty similar to the coring point approach.
-We analyse drill cuttings and correlate data with offset wells.
+The role of the geologist, for this operation, will be similar to the coring point approach as our main focus will continue to be analysing drill cuttings and correlating data with offset wells.

 We must also ensure that there are no permeable / porous formations close to the bottom of the hole when we reach casing point, or in the rathole immediately below the casing shoe, as that increases substantially the risk of having losses during the cement job that will be performed after running the casing itself.

 With the increase in horizontally drilled wells the geologist is very closely involved in the real time directional drilling decisions necessary for a successful geosteered well.

 Geosteering involves good communication, on approaching and remaining within the reservoir, also between the petrophysicists and reservoir engineers in town and the company man and directional drillers on the rigsite.